A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 We also compare portable RV air conditioners to other AC units that you can get in a trailer, and also offer a step-by-step guide on how to clean one.
 If you have any unanswered questions, there's an FAQ section for all things portable Air Con units, so by the end of the article you should be all clued up and ready to go shopping.

 Portable air conditioners work similarly to refrigerators, the only difference being they cool down the room instead of what’s inside.
 Air conditioners will send chemicals to the compressor mechanism as a low-pressure gas.
 They enter as a cold gas and leave compressed together as a high-pressure hot gas.

 The condenser then uses metal fins to reduce the temperature which then turns into a liquid.
-This liquid drips off a cold coil and then is evaporated, collecting heat from the air which more fins help with a process called thermal exchange.
+This liquid drips off a cold coil and is then evaporated, collecting heat from the air which more fins help with a process called thermal exchange.
 So the cold air is replaced with the hot air, and the cycle continues.

-There are many benefits of using a great quality air conditioner.
+There are many benefits of using a top quality air conditioner.
 You should be able to live in comfort without ever having to sweat profusely because you don’t have a quality air conditioner.
 Some benefits include: